sparkfun/phant-docs/docs/management/delete.md

 ---
-layout: page
+layout: docs
-title: Deleting a Stream
+title: Delete
+docs: Management
 ---

-If you would like to completely remove a stream, visit `{SERVER}/streams/delete` and fill in the form with your keys.
+If you would like to completely remove a stream, visit `{YOUR_SERVER}/streams/delete` and fill in the form with your keys.
 For example, you can delete a stream on [data.sparkfun.com](http://data.sparkfun.com) by visiting [data.sparkfun.com/streams/delete](https://data.sparkfun.com/streams/delete).